mgoblin/STC15lib/README.md

 ```

 ## Use STC15 HAL functions
-This library provides hardware astraction laywer (HAL) for high level development tasks.
+This library provides hardware abstraction layer (HAL) for high level development tasks.
 Please read the docs for library modules in Library documentation section (see the docs link).

 Most of HAL functionality is C-macros.

 The advantage is small firmware code size because
-macroses are expanded into application.
+macros are expanded into application.

-C-Macroses have some drawbacks.
+C-Macros have some drawbacks.

 1. No compiler typechecks
 2. No function call optimizations.
-Macroses code inlined.
+Macros code inlined.

 If you need to use one HAL macros many times the good idea is to wrap macros by C-function.